golanlevin/DrawingWithMachines/syllabus/60-225_syllabus_spring_2024.md

 4. Exercises with Lines
 5. Hatching and Fills
 6. Shapes and Clipping
-7. Pattern
-8. Field (Flows and Feedback)
+7. Field (Flows and Feedback)
-9. Personal Project (e.g. Material Conditions, Animation, Color, Type, Data, Real-Time Control)
+8. Personal Project (e.g. Material Conditions, Animation, Color, Type, Data, Real-Time Control)
+  * 8A.
+Proposal
+  * 8B.
+Prototype
+  * 8C.
+Final Project
-10. Card Exchange (*ungraded*)
+9. Card Exchange (*ungraded*)

 ### Prerequisite Knowledge
 *What prior knowledge must students have in order to be successful in this course?*